arcus/Arcus_Labs_Orientation/arcus_orientation.md

 > xtabs(A ~ B, my_data)

 Error in Summary.factor(1:5, na.rm = TRUE) :
-  ‘sum’ not meaningful for factors
+  ‘sum' not meaningful for factors
 ```

 Although it looks like this is providing a lot more information than the request in Attempt 1, it's actually not.
 We can see exactly what the user did here, which is somewhat helpful, but since we don't know what the variables A and B are like, we can't tell whether there's a problem in how they're being used in this function.

 Having access to your code doesn't mean someone will be able to run it.

-#### Attempt 3
+### Attempt 3

 > Hi, I'm trying to get a crosstab table from my data using the `xtabs` function, but it's not working.
-I'm getting an error that says "‘sum’ not meaningful for factors".
+I'm getting an error that says "‘sum' not meaningful for factors".
 Can you help?
 >
 > Here's an example of the issue using the `warpbreaks` data:
 ```
 > xtabs(wool ~ tension, warpbreaks)
 Error in Summary.factor(c(1L, 1L, 1L, 1L, ... :
-  ‘sum’ not meaningful for factors
+  ‘sum' not meaningful for factors
 ```

 Here, the user is relying on one of the many [example datasets that come built into R](http://www.sthda.com/english/wiki/r-built-in-data-sets) for just this reason.
 That means anyone who has R installed will already have the `warpbreaks` data ready and available, whether they realize it or not.
 If you like, you can open R right now and copy-paste `xtabs(wool ~ tension, warpbreaks)` and you'll see the error the user reports.